 She graduated from SOAS, University of London in July 2016 with a Masters in Law specialising in Human Rights and began her career working as a Project Management Intern with Team Up - a social enterprise engaged in furthering social mobility through education.

-When not at work, you can find Iman at a museum or spending time with her family and friends.
+When not at work, you can find Iman trying new recipes, trying out new podcasts or practicing her Turkish.